-Written by Industry on July 6, 2015 in News
+Written by SunPort on July 6, 2015 in News

 The IAEA Regional Workshop on “Defence in Depth and Diversity Aspects in the Modernization of Existing Nuclear Power Plant I&C Systems and in New I&C Designs” was held in Saint Petersburg, Russian Federation on 30 June – 3 July 2015.
 The workshop was part of the IAEA Technical Cooperation Project “RER/2010 – Strengthening Capabilities for Nuclear Power Plant Lifetime Management for Long Term Operation”.